Thermal decoupling of WIMPs from first principles: Examples

 \section{Examples}

-In this section, we apply the formalism developed in Appendix A and B, as reviewed in the preceding Section, for illustrative purposes first to the decoupling of electrons from radiation during the recombination era.
-In a second step, we turn closer to the main focus of this article and discuss the kinetic decoupling of typical WIMP DM candidates, i.e.~bino-like and Kaluza-Klein dark matter, in particular.
+In this section, we apply the formalism developed in Appendix A and B, as reviewed in the proceeding Section, for illustrative purposes first to the decoupling of electrons from radiation during the recombination era.
+In a second step, we turn to something more related to the main focus of this article and discuss the kinetic decoupling of typical WIMP DM candidates, i.e.~bino-like and LKP dark matter, in particular.